MaibornWolff/dcos-deploy/README.md

 * `name`: name of the pool.
 Taken from pool config if not present.
 Variables can be used.
 * `pool`: filename to the yaml file for configuring the pool.
 Required.
 The filename itsself and the yaml file can contain variables.

-For configuring a pool see the [Edge-LB configuration](https://docs.mesosphere.com/services/edge-lb/1.2/pool-configuration/).
+For configuring a pool see the [Edge-LB pool configuration reference](https://docs.d2iq.com/mesosphere/dcos/services/edge-lb/1.5/reference/pool-configuration-reference/v2-reference/).

 For this to work you must have the edgelb package installed via the repository URLs provided by Mesosphere (use the `repository` and `package` types, there is a [complete example](examples/edgelb) available).
 At the moment dcos-deploy can not safely detect if the pool config was changed so it will always apply it.
 Be aware that changing certain options in the pool config (like ports or secrets) will result in a restart of the haproxy instances.
 Make sure you have a HA setup so that there is no downtime.

+Only Edge-LB 1.5 is supported.
+If you need support for an older version please open an issue in github.

 ### S3 File